 And it wasn’t just iPhones.
 Suddenly every-day users, those that wouldn’t normally qualify for a company smartphone, were buying BlackBerry devices.
 Then Android phones started showing up and everyone wanted to be on the company network.
 Chaos reigned, but chaos isn t always a bad thing.

 What the chaos taught us was that business had to start taking mobile security seriously.
 Previously, many businesses had open WiFi access points.
-There were no real standards as to what could live on a phone and what couldn t.
+There were no real standards as to what could live on a phone and what couldn’t.
+This could cause major issues if an employee lost their personal phone with sensitive information stored on them.

 People were storing sensitive, work-related material on their iPods and nobody cared, because there were relatively few of them.
 But when the sales of the iPhone exploded, so did the security woes of the enterprise.
 Security managers finally figured out that company employees were walking around with tiny computers in their pockets–computers that contained sensitive corporate data that could walk out the door and disappear.

 And with many companies, that’s where we are today.
 The IT department is still trying to grapple with the dozens of different smart devices that show up at work on any given day.
-They re coping with figuring out what devices can be made secure, what can’t and what they don t know.
+They are coping with figuring out what devices can be made secure, what can’t and what they don’t know.
 But with the exception of a few organizations, such as the government and financial services, BYOD has arrived.

 To read the original eWeek article, click here: iPhone Turns 5 as Enterprises Struggle With the BYOD Chaos It Launched